 Code coverage verifies with instrumentation.
 Instrumentation monitors performance inserts trace information, and detects errors in the source code.
 The types of instrumentation are discussed below.

 - Code instrumentation: Source code is compiled after inserting instrumentation statements.
 Compilation is best done using the normal toolchain.
-Successful compilation generates instrumented assembly.
-For example, to identify the time it takes to execute a particular function, add instrumentation statements at the Start and End of the function.
+Successful compilation creates instrumented assembly.

-- Runtime instrumentation: These instrumentation statements collect information from the runtime environment i.e. when the code is being executed.
+- Runtime instrumentation: Instrumentation statements gather information from the runtime environment i.e. when the code is running.

 - Intermediate code instrumentation: An instrumented class is creating by adding byte codes to the compiled class files.